gj0706/customer_churn_prediction/README.md

 # Customer Churn Prediction with Spark
 Sparkify is a fictitious digital music service similar to Spotify or Pandora.
 Millions of users stream their favorite songs through this service everyday.
-Every time a user interact with the service such as playing songs, logging in/out ect, it generates data.
+Every time a user interact with the service such as playing songs, logging in/out ect, it generates log data.

 ![sparkify]()